Jun

 You don’t always “need” what you think you need.

 I was unsure how my experiment would work out and I was fairly confident that I would be buying a microwave by the end of the week.
 After all, we used it multiple times a day for melting cheese, cooking instant oatmeal, heating food, etc..
-How could we do without it?
+How could we live without it?

-Instead of buying instant oats, I cook whole oats on the stove.
-Sure it’s less convenient than letting my 11 year old cook her own oatmeal, but we end up eating breakfast together rather than her eating while I do something else.
+Instead of buying instant oats I cook whole oats on the stove.
+Sure it’s less convenient than letting my 11 year old cook her own oatmeal but we end up eating breakfast together rather than her eating while I do something else.

 A little planning can save a lot of money.

-In addition to using the microwave for convenience foods, I also used it to defrost meat and other food.
+In addition to using the microwave for convenience foods I also used it to defrost meat and other food.
 If I didn’t think about dinner until 5:00 p.m., it was no big deal.

 Life doesn’t have to be lived at the speed of light.

-Sure it’s more convenient to cook a frozen meal in the microwave or have popcorn in 2 minutes and 30 seconds, but is it better?
+Sure it’s more convenient to cook a frozen meal in the microwave or have popcorn in 2 minutes and 30 seconds but is it better?
 Does everything have to be done faster?

 So how does this apply to saving money?